majkevh/spectral-master/README.md

 **Author**: Michael Etienne Van Huffel

 ## Description
-Implementation of Persistence Signals Vectorization for Persistence Measures.
+Implementation of Persistence Signals Vectorization for Persistence Measures based on the paper https://arxiv.org/abs/2312.17093.

 ## Overview
 This repository contains the official implementation of Persistence Signals Vectorization, a method for embedding Persistence Measures in vetor spaces.
 It showcases the integration of such vectorization technique in the context of graph classification and dynamical particles classification.